 DEATH AT SKELTON CASTLE.
 Elizabeth Sophia Mytton Wharton [nee Harrison and born 12 Nov 1854 at Forden, Montgomery, Wales], at the age of 71.

 She was the second wife of W H A Wharton of Skelton Castle and buried in the Castle grounds behind the Old Church.

 The first medal shown below was awarded to Richard Wright of 21 Charlotte Street, New Skelton.
 He was born about 1891 in Lingdale

 and lived there at 22 High St before moving to Skelton.

 Many of his descendants still live in the area.
-But no one knows what the Wharton Shield was awarded for.
+The Wharton Shield seems to have been awarded to First Aid Teams on the Railways.

 [Photograph kindly donated by his Great Granddaughter Louise Wright of Guisborough, N Yorks.]

 The second Silver Medal was won by players of Skelton Church Football Club in season 1926/27.

 [Photograph kindly donated by Alan Ward, son of F Ward.]